 Tinctures: A mixture of herbs, alcohol and water is known as a tincture.
 They differ from liquid herbal extracts in that they generally are less concentrated.
 Glycerol can also be used in tinctures, so read the label if you are sensitive to alcohol or are preparing an herbal remedy for a child.
 You can make your own tinctures by soaking herbs in alcohol such as vodka or rum, or use apple cider vinegar if you prefer not to use alcohol.

 Homemade tinctures should be stored in a cool, dark place for six to eight weeks before being strained.
 The herbs are then discarded and the liquid stored in air-tight bottles.
 Tinctures are powerful, concentrated doses of herbs, so the usual dosage is 10 or 20 drops dissolved in a glass of water, tea or juice.
 Read the label on purchased tinctures to determine how much you should take daily.

-No matter what kind of herbal treatment you are using, it is important to know that you are getting high quality herbs – preferably organic.
+No matter what kind of herbal treatment you are using, it is important to know that you are getting high quality herbs and organically produced

 In the United States, herbs and dietary supplements are considered food, not drugs, so their regulation is a lot less than that of drugs your doctor would prescribe.
 The bottles are not allowed to say that they treat any disease, so you need to do your homework before you go shopping.

 Buy herbal preparations from a retailer you trust, or look for the seal of the United States Pharmacopeia on the label.
 This agency verifies that the ingredients listed on the label are actually in the bottle, that there is not a harmful level of contaminants in the mixture, that supplements will break down properly in the body and that they were manufactured using good practices.